This baked arctic char fillet with honey soy marinade makes for one easy (and scrumptious) seafood dinner that’s sure to be a family favourite!

 Can I Eat the Skin?

 Indeed you can.
-However, because this arctic char is baked (and not, say, pan-fried), the skin doesn’t get crispy so I don’t eat when it’s prepared this way.
+However, because this arctic char is baked (and not, say, pan-fried), the skin doesn’t get crispy so I don’t eat it when it’s prepared this way.

 Can I Make This Recipe With Another Type of Fish?